 For freelancers and smaller service providers who have limited need for analysis or use spreadsheets to keep track of budgets and perform sales analyses, my review of Wave Accounting Softare indicates that Wave can be an excellent choice.
 It is free and easy to use and provides you with financial information that you need without requiring much (or any) accounting knowledge.
 If your needs are more sophisticated however e.g. You have employees, you need to analyze your accounting data or you want to track and analyze your inventory it makes more sense to find a more advanced accounting software

 Ronika Khanna is a Montreal accountant who helps small business owners with their accounting and tax requirements.
-Do not hesitate to contact her for help with set up of your accounting system and/or any queries thereof.
 To receive regular blog updates pertaining to small business, accounting, tax and other topics of interest to small business owners you can sign up here.
 You can also follow her on Facebook or Twitter.